Email marketing

 • International Men’s Day (Nov.
 19th) This holiday is good for promoting or dropping men’s products.
 You can also send heartfelt messages to show how much you value your male audience.

-In our article, we put together the best Thanksgiving email marketing techniques.
+In our article, we put together the best Thanksgiving email marketing techniques and subject lines.

-• Black Friday (the Friday after Thanksgiving, Nov.29th) It’s the biggest sale of the year — start promoting your best deals and discounts.
+• Black Friday (the Friday after Thanksgiving, Nov.
+27th) It’s the biggest sale of the year — start promoting your best deals and discounts.

 December